SolidLabResearch/user-managed-access/documentation/getting-started.md

 The Solid identifier of the resource is irrelevant, and not even known by the AS.
 If the request is successful,
-the AS responds with a 201 status code.
+the AS responds with a 201 status code and the UMA identifier in the body.
-The location header contains the new identifier.
+The location header contains the URL needed to update the registration.
 The RS stores this identifier, linked to the Solid identifier, for future use.

 ### About identifiers